mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 1 Apr 2022 - add more annotations for 04
 * 31 Mar 2022 - add more annotations for 04
 * 29 Mar 2022 - add more annotations for 04
 * 27 Mar 2022 - starting to add annotations for 04